HoussemMereghni/yt-channel-disp/README.md

-## Updates for Youtube channel videos display Wordpress plugin
+## Youtube channel videos display Wordpress plugin
 ### How to use:
 - upload plugin folder
 - Active plugin